 Treatment can lessen symptoms and help prevent complications.
 Read on to learn more about scalp psoriasis.

 Symptoms may vary from mild to severe and include:

 - flaking that resembles dandruff

 - silvery-like scales

-These symptoms usually appear evenly on both sides of the scalp or they may affect most of the head.
-They may also extend to the neck, ears, forehead, or other parts of the face.
+These symptoms usually appear evenly on both sides of the scalp, or they may affect most of the head.
+They may also extend to the:

 You may be referred to a dermatologist for diagnosis and treatment.
 The usual treatment for scalp psoriasis is topical corticosteroid medication.

 The hair on the scalp may make usual topical medications for psoriasis difficult to use.
 So, you may be prescribed lotions, liquids, gels, foams, or sprays instead of thicker creams or ointments used on other parts of the body.

 Treatment may also include a combination of more than one topical medication.
 Salicylates may also be used to help remove plaques.
 If topical treatment isn’t effective, there are other treatments available, such as phototherapy or oral medications.